ansvir/office-manager-2d/README.md

 1) Build 4 types of rooms in office.
 2) View your office information
 3) Monitor prices for your rooms
+4) Place few items (currently 2, but one with texture)
-4) Turn on and turn off the grid
+5) Turn on and turn off the grid
-5) Time passes while playing: days, months and years
+6) Time passes while playing: days, months and years
-6) There are textures for environment objects and for 2 rooms
+7) There are textures for environment objects and for 2 rooms
-7) Updated UI
+8) Updated UI

 ### Project stack:

 1) Java 11
 2) LibGDX
+3) SQLite

 But this is not the end!
 I'm actively developing my project to make it very funny!